netmeld/netmeld/datastore/common/README.md

 data store back-end.
 However, this is not always the case and some objects contain others so there is a chaining effect in terms of data entry and updates.
-While it was considered, it is thought to create a tighter coupling to the data store backend as well as *lose* certain context about the data which would otherwise be present in the current representation.
+While it was considered, it is thought to create a tighter coupling to the data store back-end as well as *lose* certain context about the data which would otherwise be present in the current representation.

 OBJECT STANDARDIZATION